An intuitive way to understand the Gospel

 Not being rescued from God - but being rescued by God, from ourselves.

-And the future He promises is not escape from reality, but its renewal.
+And what He promises isn’t escape from reality - but its restoration.